Peter and Norah Lomas PhD Scholarship in Economics

 This scholarship is funded by a gift to the University by alumnus, Mr. Peter Lomas.

-Newcastle University Business School invites applications for a three-year PhD studentship for a number of full-time students to undertake a PhD in economics or economic history, starting their studies in September 2021.
-The School particularly welcomes applications that are aligned with one or more of the key research themes of its Research Community in Economics:
+Newcastle University Business School invites applications for a number of three-year PhD studentships for full-time students undertaking a PhD in Economics or Economic History, starting their studies in September 2022.
+The school particularly welcomes applications that are theoretical and/or quantitative and that are aligned with one or more of the following key research themes in economics:

 - Applied time series econometrics